natcap/invest.users-guide/source/sdr.rst

 The ecosystem service of erosion control provided by the landscape is quantified in two ways:

-* **Avoided erosion** - Vegetation's contribution to avoided erosion from a pixel.
+* **Avoided local erosion** - Vegetation's contribution to avoided erosion from a pixel.
 In other words, valuing the vegetation for not allowing erosion to happen in the first place.
 This indicates the ecosystem service from the perspective of local soil loss.
 It is calculated as

 .. math:: AE_i = RKLS_i - USLE_i
     :label: aei